Alex-Zongo/rl_for_ftc/README.md

 ![Action Smoothness](docs/sm_comparison.jpg)

+> the smaller the bar, the better the performance is.

 ## Module Installation Instructions
 The module is best suited for Linux.
 1. Create and activate a python virtual environment in the project root: